abeermahmoud62/chrome-extension-leads-tracker/README.md

 # chrome-extension-leads-tracker
-save chrome tabs and url
+save chrome tabs and url using local storage.